mvillafuertem/scala-1/topics/templates/objects.md

 ## Lazy Instantiation

 Unlike `val`s, though, objects are instantiated _lazily_.
-That means that an object may be defined in our program, but it will exist as a "living" value on the heap until one of the running threads makes its first reference to it.
+That means that an object may be defined in our program, but it will not exist as a "living" value on the heap until one of the running threads makes its first reference to it.
 That may happen when the JVM first starts up, if the application's `main` method refers to `BasicLog` early in its execution, or it may happen after many seconds, minutes or hours, in an application which can run for a long time without executing certain code.